Vidxyz/paypoc/docs/invariants.md

 ## System Architecture Invariants

-### 9. Ledger is the Source of Truth
+### 10. Ledger is the System of Record for Money

-**Invariant:** The ledger service and its database are the authoritative source for all financial data.
+**Invariant:** The ledger service and its database are the authoritative system of record for all financial data.
 No other service may maintain financial state.

 **Enforcement:**
 - All financial queries must go through the ledger service
 - No other service may have financial data in its database
 - Payments service may cache non-financial data (e.g., payment metadata) but never balances or amounts

-**Rationale:** Having a single source of truth prevents inconsistencies and simplifies reasoning about system correctness.
+**Rationale:** Having a single system of record prevents inconsistencies and simplifies reasoning about system correctness.

 ---

-### 10. Kafka is Orchestration, Not Money Truth
+### 11. Kafka is Orchestration, Not Money Truth

 **Invariant:** Kafka is used for orchestration and event-driven workflows, but it is not the source of truth for financial data.
 Financial state must be persisted in the ledger database.